The Pool at Disney’s Port Orleans French Quarter (Doubloon Lagoon)

 Mardi Grog’s Poolside Bar

-Mardi Grog’s is the poolside bar at Port Orleans French Quarter.
+Mardi Grog’s is the pool bar at Port Orleans French Quarter.
 They serve sandwiches, salads, kids’ meals, and various beverages.
 Additionally, they offer cocktails, beer, and wine.

 Hot Tub at Port Orleans French Quarter

-You’ll find two gated areas with other amenities between the lobby and the pool area.
-On the right side, you’ll find a whirlpool spa area.
-Laundry on the Levee (the resort’s laundromat) sits adjacent to this area.
+Between the lobby and the pool area, there are two gated areas with other amenities.
+On the right side, there is a whirlpool spa area.
+Laundry on the Levee (the resort’s laundry room) is adjacent to this area.

 Related: Laundry at Port Orleans French Quarter

-It’s a small hot tub with a private space to lounge, separate from the main pool area.
+It’s a small hot tub with a private lounge area separate from the main pool area.
 I would say it’s more of an adult-friendly area.
 However, on our last stay, the hot tub area was run rampant by a bunch of children who had little supervision.

 Playground at Port Orleans French Quarter